linea-it/pz-compute/README.md

 even with arbitrarily large files.
 The resulting output files are a set of parquet files, which are expected to be much smaller than the original file and suitable to use with the pz-rail algorithms.

+## Scheduler examples
+The  [scheduler_examples](/scheduler_examples) directory contains examples showing how to execute independent parallel tasks with the help of some scheduler.
+Currently, there are examples for 2 schedulers: HTCondor and Slurm.